 - It also has a deep history during world war II as a strategic location

-Getting to Skofja Loka
+Best Things to do in Skofja Loka

-First stop the town center.
+First stop: the town center.

 You can park quite close to the river.
 Don't forget to pay for parking!!!!